CiscoDevNet/sdwan-devops/docs/virl.md

 >Note: This value can be set permanently in `group_vars/all/local.yml`

-Make sure that you have a serial file in this location: `licenses/serialFile.viptela`
+Make sure that you have a serial file that matches the org name in this location: `licenses/serialFile.viptela`

 Run the playbook